MeltanoLabs/tap-mysql/README.md

 ERROR 1049 (42000): VT05003: unknown database 'information_schema' in vschema
 ```

+#### PlanetScale Supported Tap
+Note that PlanetScale has a singer tap that they support.
+It's located here https://github.com/planetscale/singer-tap/
+It's written in Go, and it also supports Log Based replication.
+This is a great alternative to this tap if you're using PlanetScale.

 ## Developer Resources

 Follow these instructions to contribute to this project.